List of bus routes in Nassau County, New York: City of Long Beach

 The City of Long Beach operates five bus routes within the City and to Point Lookout, all originating from the Long Beach LIRR station.
-The fare is $2.25 except on the Point Lookout route, which has a $2.50 fare, and payable in cash (coins and $1 bills) only.
-MetroCard is not accepted.
+The fare is $2.25 except on the Point Lookout route, which has a $2.75 fare, and payable in cash (coins and $1 bills) only.
+OMNY is not accepted.

 The East Loop & West Loop were once operated by the Long Beach Railway company as trolley lines.

 Service is available at all times except early Monday morning.